dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

 Some common device configuration details for complex devices:

-   - As stated above, device enable can be extrmely expensive.
-Just because your final store instruction to set the device's enable field was "completed" from the point of view of the CPU, which has started running the intructions after: ***this does not mean the device is up and running!***
+   - As stated above, device enable can be extremely expensive.
+Just because your final store instruction to set the device's enable field was "completed" from the point of view of the CPU, which has started running the instructions after: ***this does not mean the device is up and running!***

-     Complex devices (such as gyroscope, accelerometer, network transciever) is not going to be instantaneously active.
+     Complex devices (such as gyroscope, accelerometer, network transceiver) is not going to be instantaneously active.
 It's not uncommon for such devices to need 10 or more milliseconds (on the
      pi: million of cycles).